On tropical cohomology of smooth algebraic varieties: Valuations and non-archimedean analytic spaces

 \subsection{Huber's adic spaces}

-For an algebraic variety $X$ over a trivially valued field $K$, we define the adic space $X^{\ad}$ associated to $X$ as follows.
-(See \cite{Hub93} and \cite{Hub94} for notations and theory of his adic spaces.)
-For each affine open subvariety $U=\Spec R \subset X$, we put $U^{\ad}:= \Spa(R,R \cap K^{\alg})$, which is the space of equivalence classes of valuations on $R$ trivial on $K$ (here we consider $R$ a ring equipped with the discrete topology).
-We define $X^{\ad}$ by glueing $U^{\ad}_{\alpha}$ for an affine open covering $\{U_{\alpha}\}$ of $X$.
+For a separated scheme $X$ of finite type over a trivially valued field $K$, the adic space $X^{\ad}$ associated to $X$ is defined as follows.
+(See \cite{Hub93} and \cite{Hub94} for notations and the theory of his adic spaces.)
+For each affine open subvariety $U=\Spec R \subset X$, we put $U^{\ad}:= \Spa(R,R \cap K^{\alg})$ the space of equivalence classes of valuations on $R$ trivial on $K$ (where $R$ is equipped with the discrete topology).
+We define $X^{\ad}$ by glueing $U^{\ad}_{\alpha}$ for an affine open covering $\{U_{\alpha}\}_\alpha$ of $X$.